 I walked toward his bed and sat down on the folding chair next to his head, my parents standing behind me.
 He didn't look to good.

 "Hey, Grandpa."
-I spoke when Dad nudged my back.
+I said when Dad nudged my back.

 "Hey kiddo."
 His voice was dry and raspy.

 I felt a sharp manicured finger poke my back.
 Looking over my shoulder Mom raised her eyebrows.
 "Can I get you a glass of water?"
 I suggested, though I knew all the dishes in the kitchen where dirty.

 "No," He coughed, drool sprayed his hand and he whipped it on his blanket.
 "I'm fine."

 I gulped.
 I didn't know what else to say.
 I waited patiently for him to start talking again.